linpengcheng/PurefunctionPipelineDataflow/README.md

 It can be found from the knowledge of various disciplines: the more universally applicable a unified theory, the simpler it is, and the more basic it is, the greater it is.
+In addition, the more simple and unified things, the more suitable for large-scale industrial production.

 The Pure Function Pipeline Data Flow, based on the philosophy of Taoism and the Great Unification Theory,